sandhyaparna/Data-Science/Statistics/READ.md

 ### Advantages
 Parametric: Have more statistical power than non-parametric.
-It is more able to lead tp a rejection of H0 i.e p-value is lower compared to that of a corresponding non-parametric p-value Advantage of non-parametric: More robust than parametric i.e they are valid in broad range of situations
+It is more able to lead tp a rejection of H0 i.e p-value is lower compared to that of a corresponding non-parametric p-value
+Non-parametric: More robust than parametric i.e they are valid in broad range of situations